brendanhasz/probflow/README.rst

 Before installing ProbFlow, you'll first need to install either PyTorch, or TensorFlow 2.0 and TensorFlow Probability.
 See `more details here <https://probflow.readthedocs.io/en/latest/#installation>`_.

-Then, you can install ProbFlow itself from the GitHub source:
+Then, you can install ProbFlow itself:

 .. code-block:: bash